JuttyT/Cleaning_Final/README.md

 Since only the mean and standard deviations are needed, the relevant columns are extracted from [full_frame] and those elements are bound to form [means_stdevs_frame]

-Next the averages are calculated for each column in [means_stdevs_frame] by a group of "activity" and "subject"
+Next the averages are calculated for each column in [means_stdevs_frame] by a group of "activity" and "subject" to form the tidy data set